Glossary

 Common Mistakes or Myths About Indexing

-• Assuming all crawled pages are indexed—some may be excluded due to low quality or technical issues.
+• Assuming all crawled pages are indexed—search engines may skip duplicates or low-quality pages.

-• Blocking important pages with robots.txt or noindex tags without realizing it.
+• Blocking pages with robots.txt or noindex tags unintentionally, preventing indexing.

 Indexing in Practice: A Real-World Example